 Alongside the label’s trademark pleated evening gowns — this season inspired by the Piper Club, Rome’s Sixties predecessor to Studio 54 — creative director Mario Dice showed casual items including colored denim jackets, flared white jeans with honeycomb smocking at the pockets, and bomber jackets with graphic ruffle collars.

-Not all of it worked: Some of the fabrics — in the flamboyant jewel tones favored by founder Robert Capucci — had a heavy hand that gave the outfits a dusty feel.
+Not all of it worked: Some of the fabrics — in the flamboyant jewel tones favored by founder Roberto Capucci — had a heavy hand that gave the outfits a dusty feel.
 But the brand is wise to highlight its close links with the couturier, who at 87 is one of the last survivors of Italy’s golden age of post-war couture.

 Capucci recently opened its first stand-alone boutique in Rome, where archival designs sit alongside its new offerings, and will take part in the upcoming exhibition, titled “Heavenly Bodies: Fashion and the Catholic Imagination,” which opens at the Metropolitan Museum of Art’s Costume Institute in New York in May.